 Not all states have the same rules when it comes to probate administration and deeds.
 In fact, Florida probate code differs from the law in other states, which can confuse even out-of-state probate lawyers.
-The following article discusses the probate code of the Florida statutes as it relates to deeds.
+The following discusses the probate code of the Florida statutes as it relates to deeds.

-State law currently does not recognize the power an executor from another state to distribute or sell real property in Florida.
+State law currently does not recognize the power of an executor from another state to distribute or sell real property in Florida.
 This is a very confusing part of the state’s probate code because for some time Florida had a statute which did permit foreign executors to convey local real estate.

-The lawyers at Statewide Probate are knowledgeable when it comes to the Florida’s probate code.
-In addition, we offer reasonable probate administration fees to clients with estates throughout the state, including Pensacola, West Palm Beach, Fort Meyers, Jacksonville, Tallahassee, Miami, Sarasota, Daytona Beach, Tampa Bay, and Fort Lauderdale.
+The lawyers at Statewide Probate are knowledgeable when it comes to Florida’s probate code.
+In addition, we offer reasonable probate administration fees to clients with estates throughout the state, including Pensacola, West Palm Beach, Jacksonville, Tallahassee, Miami, Sarasota, Daytona Beach, Tampa Bay, and Fort Lauderdale.
 Contact our experienced Florida probate lawyers for a free consultation.